igorcalado/Getting-and-Cleaning-Data-Course-Project/README.md

 The original dataset was donated by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto and Xavier Parra, who made it
 [available online](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+It consists of a human activity recognition (HAR) database built from the recordings of 30 subjects performing six different activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
+Additional processing was applied to the raw signal and is described in the files accompanying the data in the original dataset.

+The original dataset comprised 10299 observations across 561 variables, besides the identification on the subject and activity perfomed.

-Full citation as requested:
+Full citation as requested by authors:
 > Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity
 > Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning,
 > ESANN 2013.
 Bruges, Belgium 24-26 April 2013.

-It consists of a human activity recognition (HAR) database built from the recordings of 30 subjects performing six different activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
-Additional processing was applied to the raw signal and is described in the files accompanying the data in the original dataset.

-The original dataset comprised 10299 observations across 561 variables, besides the identification on the subject and activity perfomed.

 ## Creating the tidy datafile
 We downloaded the original database and unzipped the files.
 The observations came split into two groups: train and test.
 The train data had 70% of the total entries (21 of the 30 subjects) and was used as source for the main analysis; the other 30%, or 9 remaining subjects, were used for testing.
 Also, each set (train and test) had data stored in three different files: one for the measurements, another for the type of activity performed and a third for the subject.
 There was no common column between them, observations were match by position.